If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 If you see a number of pages in the “Valid” column equal to the number of pages on your site, you’re all set.
 If you have any pages in the “Valid with warnings” or “Error” sections, you can explore them; Google will tell you precisely what’s wrong, and what to fix to resolve the issue.

 While you’re at it, you can check to see if a specific page is indexed using the URL inspection tool (already discussed above).
-Just copy/paste the URL into the tool and Google will tell you whether the page is present in the Google index or not.
+Just copy and paste the URL or URL inspection tool into the tool and Google will tell you whether the page is present in the Google index or not.

 This is fantastic for verifying that your efforts are successful if you have to troubleshoot a specific non-indexed page.
 This is also how you can get instantly indexed.